 As many homeowners, you are taking steps to reduce your carbon footprint at home.
 You dutifully recycle glass, metal, paper, and plastic waste each week.
 You replace all the incandescent light bulbs in your home with energy-efficient compact fluorescent lamps (CFL) or light-emitting diode (LED) bulbs.
 However, you may be unwittingly contributing to carbon emissions and interfering with delicate ecosystems through light pollution.

 Light pollution, unlike other forms of contamination and waste, remains largely overlooked and unregulated in many countries.
-Learn more about the cause, different types, and effects of light pollution, and how adjusting your use of outdoor lighting can help reduce this form of pollution.
+Learn the cause, types, and effects of light pollution, and how adjusting your outdoor lighting habits can reduce this form of waste.

 Photopollution is not a new phenomenon.
 Over the last 50 years, as countries became affluent and urbanized, demand for outdoor lighting increased and light pollution sprawled beyond the city limits and into suburban and rural areas.
 This form pollution is now prevalent in Asia, Europe, and North America, particularly in cities like Los Angeles, New York and Washington D.C.
 In 2008, National Geographic magazine named Chicago the most light-polluted city in the United States.